jeremysanders/mbproj2d/README.md

     python3 -m pip install astropy cython emcee h5py numpy pyfftw scipy python3 -m pip install git+https://github.com/jeremysanders/mbproj2d

+If using conda, the foolowing package is also required for Linux:

+    conda install -c conda-forge gxx_linux-64

 Usage notes:

  - If using a PSF model, I suggest fitting a larger region of the sky than necessary, but masking out the edges.
 Do not zero the exposure map in these regions.
 The PSF modelling uses a FFT convolution, so the model will wrap around at the edges.
 Please note that the `pad=N` option in `Image()` or `imageLoad` will automatically zero-pad images with `N` masked-out pixels.